 While there are many reasons that a consumer may purchase a new or late model vehicle, it’s often the sense of reliability that comes with purchasing a newer car that car owners seek most.
-It is frustrating enough to bring a new car in for unexpected repairs, so it comes as a major shock to consumers when a factory-fresh car experiences safety issues that are severe enough to warrant investigations and recalls.
+It is frustrating enough to bring a new car in for unexpected repairs, so it comes as a major shock to consumers when a factory-fresh car experiences safety issues that are severe enough to warrant investigations and product recalls.
 Some of these newer vehicles have even been the subject of national news, like the malfunctioning 2015 Jeep Grand Cherokee that caused the tragic death of Star Trek actor Anton Yelchin in June.

 Here are five new and late model vehicles found to have major safety problems by the National Highway Traffic Safety Administration.